Publication

 A personal data breach must be notified to the relevant supervisory authority unless it is unlikely to result in a risk to data subjects.
 The notification must, where feasible, be made within 72 hours.
 If the personal data breach is a high risk for data subjects, those data subjects must also be notified.

-The Article 29 Working Party has issued Guidelines on Personal Data Breach Notification (WP250) and the European Data Protection Board has issued Examples regarding Personal Data Breach Notification (1/2021).
+The European Data Protection Board has issued Guidelines on Personal Data Breach Notification (9/2022) and Examples regarding Personal Data Breach Notification (1/2021).

 According to the PDPA the Commissions keeps a record of received data breach notices.
 The record is not public.